-Every time I consult a company on cybersecurity I get to see completely unprotected devices such as printers and routers.
+Whenever I consult a cybersecurity company, I get to see completely unprotected devices such as printers and routers.
 Most of them WiFi-enabled.
-Then they wonder how were they hacked?
+Then they wonder how they were hacked.

 Through the unprotected printer.

-But they could just as well get in through an insecure desktop, laptop, mobile phone, server, or a network device.
+But they could get in through an insecure desktop, laptop, mobile phone, server, or network device.

 This is why I help my clients protect their whole IT infrastructure.
-And when their systems administrators are overworked and underqualified when it comes to cyber defense, I help them by coaching the sysadmin and guiding them on how to protect every device type in their network against modern, persistent, and advanced hackers.
+And when their systems administrators are overworked and underqualified in cyber defense, I help them by coaching the sysadmin and guiding them to protect every device type in their network against modern, persistent, and advanced hackers.

-Our virtual ciso (CISO as a Service) team will identify all vulnerabilities present in your computers, software, servers, network devices, and other equipment.
+Our virtual cisco (CISO as a Service) team will identify all vulnerabilities in your computers, software, servers, network devices, and other equipment.

 They will then generate a plan to fix them and start working on the remediation process.

-Hacking into email systems is likely the easiest task for a hacker or a hacking team.
+Hacking into email systems is likely the most straightforward task for a hacker or a hacking team.

 Did you know it usually takes just a few minutes?

-All my clients enjoy complete peace of mind – knowing that their email cannot be hacked by most hackers on the planet.
+All my clients enjoy complete peace of mind – knowing that most hackers cannot hack their email.

-I can help you establish secure email and instant messaging communications within and outside of your company.
+I can help establish secure email and instant messaging communications within and outside your company.